 Rosewood: Rising from the Ashes.
 Written for Forum: Magazine of the Florida Humanities Council by Jon Wilson.
 Spring, 2011.

 UF Anthropologist Creates Website to Educate, Foster Discussion on Racism.
 Written for Chiefland Citizen by Mark Scohier.
 January 7, 2011.

-African American Archaeology; Anthropological Theory; Caribbean Archaeology; Digital Methods in Anthropology; Disaster Anthropology; Historical Archaeology; Indians of the SE US; Mortuary Archaeology; Sex, Gender and Culture; Violence in American History; Zombies!: Popular Culture and Social Anxiety.
+Academic Activism; African American Archaeology; Anthropological Theory; Anthropology and Folklore Studies; Anthropology of Religion; Archaeological Field School; Archaeology of the Future; Caribbean Archaeology; Digital Archaeology; Disaster Anthropology; GIS for Cultural Resources Management; Historical Archaeology; Intro to Archaeology; Intro to Cultural Anthropology; Intro to GIS; Mortuary Archaeology; North American Archaeology; Southeastern Archaeology; Sex, Gender and Culture; Violence in American History; Zombies!: Popular Culture and Social Anxiety.